David H. Buss

 Christopher G. Bellios

-Senior Vice President, Defense and Intelligence Services
+Senior Vice President, Intelligence Services

 Bellios is a seasoned executive in the Intelligence Community with 30 years of experience including serving in the U.S. Marine Corps and as a leader in the Federal Government.
 Prior to joining Cubic, he was vice president of Operations for a $320 million business at BAE Systems concentrating on Intelligence Analysis and Operations as well as serving as the Integration Lead for major business sectors.

 Bellios holds a Bachelor of Arts degree in history from Mary Washington College and a Master of Business Administration from Averett University.
 His professional credentials include executive leadership training at the Oxford Business School in the U.K.

 Senior Vice President, Business Development of Ground Strategy